-Three vacancies on the Pennsylvania Supreme Court - two of which were created when justices left the court in scandal - led to a hard-fought election in 2015, which set a new national record for state supreme court election spending.
+Three vacancies on the Pennsylvania Supreme Court - two of which were created when justices left the court in scandal led to a hard-fought election in 2015, which set a new national record for state supreme court election spending.
 The contest also exemplified key trends in judicial elections today: Big spending by business interests, labor unions, and plaintiffs' lawyers - all groups that are regularly involved in cases before the court; millions of dollars in attack ads; and extensive spending funded by anonymous donors.

 Prior to the three vacancies, Pennsylvania's seven-member supreme court had been controlled by Republicans.
 The court was left evenly split in the lead-up to the 2015 election, giving voters the opportunity to determine the ideological balance of the state's high court, potentially for years.
-Raising the contest's already high stakes was its potential to impact Pennsylvania's redistricting process after the 2020 Cencourt appoints a fifth member to the state's which includes two GOP and two Democratic representatives, if the other members cannot agree on a person.
+Raising the contest's already high stakes was its potential to impact Pennsylvania's redistricting process after the 2020 Census.
+In Pennsylvania, the state supreme court appoints a fifth member to the state's Legislative Reapportionment Commission, which includes two GOP and two Democratic representatives, if the other members cannot agree on a person.